OfficialRootLander/UndertaleHooker/ReadME.md

 | `S1`                    | Enables sound in the game if it was previously stopped or locked.                             |
 | `S2`                    | Locks the current audio state so it cannot be changed until unlocked.                        |

+### Player Abilities
+- Change the player outfit with F1.
+- more coming soon!

 ## Prerequisites